 "What distinguished Lange's work was a challenging intelligence and an artist's eye."
-Mr. Szarkowasi has written in the introduction to the exhibition, "Her intelligence allowed her to by-pass the exceptional -- the merely newsworthy -- and to discover the typical.
-Her art gave to her observation an irreducible simplicity, the eloquence of inevitablity."
+Mr. Szarkowski writes in the introduction to the show, "Her intelligence allowed her to by-pass the exception -- the merely newsworthy -- and to discover the typical.
+Her art gave to her observation an irreducible simplicity, the eloquence of inevitability."

-The exhibition, which is on view in New York through March 27, will be seen in Worcester, Massachusetts, in Ios Angeles and at the Oakland Museum .
+The exhibition, which is on view in New York through March 27, will be seen in Worsester, Massachusetts, in LoanAngeles and in Oakland, California.